Hendrik240298/deal.II_Crash_Course_2023/README.md

    1. In `Coefficient<dim>::value`: Return a space dependent heat coefficient.
    2. In `assemble_system`: Add the `const Coefficient<dim> coefficient` and its contributions in the assembly of `cell_matrix`.
 2. Previously, we choose a homogenous RHS.
 Try to extend this top a non-zero RHS.

+## Contact

+Should you have any questions do not hesitate to send us an email at

+    fischer@ifam.uni-hannover.de
+    wick@ifam.uni-hannover.de